 Peace, Politics, & Human Rights

-Your journey continues as you travel to Cuba.
-Learn about Cuba’s significance in Latin American history and its many connections to Nicaragua, including a comparison of the Sandinista revolution in Nicaragua and the Cuban revolution.
-Spend a week in the city of Havana exploring the arts in a different social and cultural context.
-Visit associations of young artists and African-Cuban arts centers.
-Participate in a community workshop transformation project, Talleres de Transformación, and talk to Cubans about their aspirations.
-Visit Old Havana and learn about Ernest Hemingway’s life in Cuba at his home in Cojímar before returning to Nicaragua for final reflections.
+Your journey continues as you travel with your group to Cuba.
+Learn about Cuba’s significance in Latin American history and the multiple connections between Cuba and Nicaragua.
+Spend a comparative week in the city of Havana exploring the arts in a different social and cultural context.
+Visit associations of young artists, dancers and African-Cuban community- based arts centers.
+Participate in a community workshop transformation project (Talleres de Transformación) to experience how a self-run neighborhood cultural center is helping its own community, and dialog with Cubans about their aspirations.

 Spanish (at least two years)